stephenpaynter/Dynamic-Testbed/README.md

 Any inventory group can be targetted by changing the devices variable, the example given targets the ansible group named "routers"

-Testbed file is created in the same folder as the playbook ran from.
+By default the Testbed file is created in the same folder as the playbook ran from, change this via entering the PWD in the dest: under the template module.